 If you don't agree with the way things have always been, and you're ready to explore how things could be, consider talking to fee-only financial planners successfully running their own firms and serving their peers.
-Learn more about how you can create your own ideal firm, serving your ideal clients (in a way that's profitable, too!).
+Ask them more about how you can create your own ideal firm, serving your ideal clients (in a way that's profitable, too!).

 There's a community for you if you're ready to join the next generation of financial planning.

 What type of financial advisor will you be?